The Programming Director is responsible

 of the candidate is incidental to presentation of the subject matter;

-or in coverage of official City meetings such as City Council, Commissions,
+or in coverage of official City meetings such as DC Council, Commissions,

 or Committees.
 The Director of Programming shall make every effort